darsh1829/Employee-Database-Software/README.md

 An employee record management system is an electronic filing application that assists HR professionals in capturing and storing employee records and tracking the data to run an organization smoothly.

+This software is made by using C++ and SQL.